Acid Reflux Diet: A Common Pitfall

 acid reflux diet

-Reflux symptoms in the esophagus, such as heartburn, are primarily caused by rising stomach acid.[1]
+Reflux symptoms in the esophagus, such as heartburn, are primarily caused by rising stomach acid.
+Consequently, the diet has a heavy influence on gastroesophageal reflux disease.[1]

 Chronic acid exposure leads to sensitized pain receptors in the esophagus.
 They become hypersensitive and respond to stimuli that would typically not cause any problems, and as a consequence, people get heartburn.[2]